zvdxc/mysite/README.md

 ## The ZSite

-To add an Item to a project, open an Issue with the label projectname_add
+To add an Item to a project, open an Issue